-The Agency expects that as a result of the approval of this 2022 Long-Term Plan the REC delivery contracts may require additional updates and new contract versions will be developed with opportunities for stakeholder feedback as has been past Agency practice.
+The Agency expects that, as a result of the approval of this 2022 Long-Term Plan, the REC delivery contracts may require additional updates-and new contract versions.
+Revised contracts or amendments (as appropriate) will be developed with opportunities for stakeholder feedback, as has been past Agency practice.